egarim/XpoSyncFrameworkDocs/README.md

 dotnet new XafXamarinOfflineSync --ios --android --name YourProjectName
 ```

-### how to connect your emulators to the Sync Server running in your computer
+### How to connect your emulators to the Sync Server running in your computer

 There are many ways to connect your emulators to the sync server running in your computer, our preferred option is using Ngrok
 but you can also follow the official Microsoft documentation, all links below